-Before joining the Rosenbaum Law Group as an attorney, Aaron worked for six years as a paralegal at our firm.
-During this time he made a goal of personally representing victims as an attorney.
-He attended the Willamette University College of Law where he served as the Editor in Chief of the Willamette Law Review and graduated Magna Cum Laude.
-Because of the above, Aaron possesses a unique blend of legal, practical, and administrative experience that enables him to effectively represent his clients.
+Before rejoining the Rosenbaum Law Group as an attorney, Aaron worked for six years as a paralegal at our firm.
+During this time he observed and recognized the powerful role lawyers can play in obtaining justice for people whose lives are turned upside down because of another person's negligence.
+He attended the Willamette University College of Law with the goal of becoming a lawyer who helps people, not corporations like insurance companies.
+At Willamette, he served as the Editor in Chief of the Willamette Law Review and graduated Magna Cum Laude.
+Because of the above, Aaron possesses a unique blend of legal, practical, and administrative experience that enables him to effectively represent his clients in their battle with insurance companies.

 - Colorado State University, BA, 2003